tomaj/hermes/README.md

 class SendEmailHandler implements HandlerInterface
 {
-    // here you will receive message that was emmited from web aplication public function handle(MessageInterface $message)
+    // here you will receive message that was emitted from web application public function handle(MessageInterface $message)
     {
     	$payload = $message->getPayload();